What Does Disney World Do During A Recession?

 It’s impossible to say how changing that equation–either by a decline in pent-up demand or an increase in capacity…or both–would impact Disney’s numbers.
 It’s safe to assume that per guest spending would start to decline as discounting became more necessary to fill hotel rooms or consumers tightened the purse strings.

-November 9, 2022 Update: This isn’t just a question we have–it’s on the minds of Wall Street investors and analysts, too.
-During the Walt Disney Company’s fiscal fourth quarter 2022 earnings call, CEO Bob Chapek and CFO Christine McCarthy were asked about contingency plans to keep the company on track to meet its financial targets during a potential recession in 2023.
+This isn’t just a question we have–it’s on the minds of Wall Street investors and analysts, too.
+During the Walt Disney Company’s fiscal fourth quarter earnings call last year, executives were asked about contingency plans to keep the company on track to meet its financial targets during a potential recession in 2023.

 In response, they indicated that there are a number of “levers” they could pull in the event of economic downturn.
 McCarthy also indicated that the company is evaluating its cost base currently, and looking for meaningful efficiencies for both near-term savings and longer-term structural benefits, similar to what the parks implemented during the pandemic.
 She also stated that further updates will be provided as a plan is formulated.